Information about how your data is collected, how it is used and the basis for processing your data during the recruitment process.

 Your information will be shared internally for the purposes of the recruitment, assessment and (if successful) onboarding exercises.
 This includes members of the HR and Organisational Development teams, interviewers and helpers involved in the recruitment process, managers in the business area with a vacancy, IT and legal staff, where the data is necessary for the performance of their roles.
 It will be also be received from and shared with data processors (third-party partners).

 There may be circumstances where we can pass on personal data without consent, for example, to prevent and detect crime and for safeguarding purposes.
-Please refer to the Council's corporate data protection policy and retention policy for details.

 14. Data processors